Math

 - accessible: I can explain it to most anyone.

 The specific area I research is called combinatorial, discrete, and convex geometry, which is all about patterns and structure of geometric objects.
-It checks all the boxes: I can explain the problems to other people (even if they aren't a mathematician), but the solutions are surprising and satisfying, often relying on connections to other fields of math, such as graph theory, probability, topology, and linear algebra.
+It checks all the boxes: I can explain the problems to other people (even if they aren't a mathematician), but the solutions are surprising and satisfying, often relying on connections to other fields of math, such as graph theory, probability, topology, linear algebra, and optimization.
 As you can see in the picture, I am occasionally a serious mathematician.
 (But not too often.)

 Papers